OTI Festival 1980: Participants

 Carlos Mejía Godoy, writer of the 1977 winning song was the Nicaraguan performer in this festival.

 Broadcasters from twenty-three countries participated in this edition of the OTI Festival.
 The OTI members, public or private broadcasters from Spain, Portugal, and twenty-one Spanish and Portuguese speaking countries of Ibero-America signed up for the festival.
 All countries that participated in the previous edition returned, and were joined by Bolivia, which had withdrawn in 1976, and Nicaragua, which had withdrawn in 1978.
 With twenty-three entries the number of participants reached a new record.
 All the countries that had debuted at the festival until then participated this year.

-Some of the participating broadcasters, such as those representing Chile, Ecuador, and Mexico, selected their entries through their regular national selections.
+Some of the participating broadcasters, such as those representing Chile, Ecuador, Mexico, the Netherlands Antilles, Panama, and the United States, selected their entries through their regular national televised competitions.
 Other broadcasters decided to select their entry internally.

 Two performing artists had previously represented the same country in previous editions: Rafael José had represented Puerto Rico in 1978, and Moisés Canelo had represented Honduras in 1974.
 In addition, Carlos Mejía Godoy, representing Nicaragua as a performer with los de Palancagüina, had written "Quincho barrilete", the winning song of the 1977 festival.